-Demonstrate compliance with the displacement requirements of paragraph 5.1.3. of this regulation with paragraph 2. of this Annex.
+To demonstrate compliance with the displacement requirements of paragraph 5.1.3. of this Regulation with paragraph 2. of this Annex.

-Demonstrate compliance with the displacement requirements of paragraph 5.2.3.3. of this regulation with paragraph 2. of this Annex.
+Demonstrate compliance with the displacement requirements of paragraph 5.2.3.3. of this Regulation with paragraph 2. of this Annex.

-Demonstrate compliance with the displacement and backset retention requirements of paragraph 5.2.3.2. of this regulation with paragraph 3. of this Annex.
+Demonstrate compliance with the displacement and backset retention requirements of paragraph 5.2.3.2. of this Regulation with paragraph 3. of this Annex.

-Demonstrate compliance with the strength requirements of paragraph 5.2.4. of this regulation with paragraph 4. of this Annex.
+Demonstrate compliance with the strength requirements of paragraph 5.2.4. of this Regulation with paragraph 4. of this Annex.